remult/remult/misc/public-api.md

   subscriptionClient?: SubscriptionClient
   /**
    * A function that wraps message handling for subscriptions.
 This is useful for executing some code before
    * or after any message arrives from the subscription.
-For example, in Angular, this can be used to trigger
+   * For example, in Angular, to refresh a specific part of the UI,
-   * a render by calling the `NgZone` run method.
+   * you can call the `NgZone` run method at this time.
    *
    * @example
    * // Angular example